 At the end of the month, you’ll be able to see exactly where your money went and how much.

 Step 2: Write Down Your Monthly Income

-You might also be interested in Easy Ways to Pay off Debt Fast!
+You might want to check out: Easy Ways to Pay off Debt Fast!

 Don’t confuse your needs with your wants!

-A car payment is a need but any money over the monthly payment is considered a debt reduction.
-Same goes for credit cards.
-The minimum payment you make towards a credit card should be included in your ‘needs’ but any payment over the minimum can come out of your 30% debt reduction fund.
+A car payment is a need but any money over the monthly payment is considered a debt reduction (a want).
+The same goes for credit cards.

 Ok… continuing on!

 I don’t think we realize it very often, but budgeting and paying off debt can be really easy if we just remember to stop buying things in the first place.

 Budgeting is all about learning how to spend LESS money than the amount you make.